pedrofausto/ebpf_studies/README.md

 In the above example, the ELF object file will be named "basic_ebpf_cgroup.o", created from the eBPF program "basic_ebpf_cgroup.c".
 The "target" flag states that clang must create an object with eBPF bytecodes in mind.

+For the code that use libbpf-bootstrap, just compile passing as argument the code do you want:
+`make example`
+or
+`make minimal`

 ## Testing